lukekivi/NYTimesMostViewedArticles/README.md

 |      Flows        |  Accompanist Navigation Animation  |

 - The core logic of this app lies within the repository and the two ViewModels.
 Those are thoroughly tested.
+- Need to add tests for NetworkConnectionService and NetworkConnectionReceiver.
 - In the future it is important to implement some UI tests.

 ## Future Changes
-- Right now if network connection is unavailable the error message from retrofit is displayed.
-In the future I would like to more gracefully handle loss of internet by:
+- Right now if network connection is unavailable at start up the error message from retrofit is displayed after connection is gained again.
+This needs to be solved.
-  - adding Room persistence for a local backup of data acquired from the API and
-  - monitoring network connection in app in order to alert users of a loss of connection.
 - Add a period selector.
 - If the API supplied more articles allowing the user to sort based on clicking the article detail bubbles would be cool.
 With 15 articles it would be mostly useless.
 - Animate differences upon filtering the row data.